Bereshit (parashah): Humanity related interpretations

-The Rabbis taught in a Baraita that for two and a half years the House of Shammai and the House of Hillel debated, the House of Shammai asserting that it would have been better for humanity not to have been created, and the House of Hillel maintaining that it is better that humanity was created.
-They finally took a vote and decided that it would have been better for humanity not to have been created, but now that humanity has been created, let us investigate our past deeds or, as others say, let us examine our future actions.
+A baraita taught that for two and a half years the House of Shammai and the House of Hillel debated, the House of Shammai asserting that it would have been better for humanity not to have been created, and the House of Hillel maintaining that it is better that humanity was created.
+They finally took a vote and decided that it would have been better for humanity not to have been created, but since humanity has been created, let us investigate our past deeds or, as others say, let us examine our future actions.